ms/buildtogether.tech/src/delivery/index.md

 Finally, groups will sometimes identify pre-releases as "beta 1", "beta 2", and so on, as in "6.2 beta 2".
-Again, this label is usually attached to a particular build after the fact---you wait until QA (or whoever) says that build #1017 is good enough to send out to customers, then tag it in version control.
+Again, this label is usually attached to a particular build after the fact—you wait until QA (or whoever) says that build #1017 is good enough to send out to customers, then tag it in version control.

 A four-part numbering scheme is more than you need for an undergraduate